pizza-777/sol2uml/README.md

 ### Flatten usage

 ```
-$sol2uml flatten --help
-Usage: sol2uml flatten [options] <contractAddress>
+Usage: sol2uml flatten <contractAddress> [options]

+In order for the merged code to compile, the following is done:
+1. File imports are commented out.
+2. "SPDX-License-Identifier" is renamed to "SPDX--License-Identifier".
+3. Contract dependencies are analysed so the files are merged in an order that will compile.

-get all verified source code for a contract from the Blockchain explorer into one local file
+Merges verified source files for a contract from a Blockchain explorer into one local file.

 Arguments:
-  contractAddress  Contract address
+  contractAddress  Contract address in hexadecimal format with a 0x prefix.

 Options:
   -h, --help       display help for command
 ```

 ## UML Class diagram examples